rohanSSiddeshwara/HappyMonk/README.md

 . `Perform backpropagation`: compute the gradients for the weights, biases, and Ada-Act coefficients using the output error and the activations from the hidden layers.

-Update the network parameters: use the computed gradients to update the weights, biases, and Ada-Act coefficients using some learning rate alpha.
+. `Update the network parameters`: use the computed gradients to update the weights, biases, and Ada-Act coefficients using some learning rate alpha.

 .
 Repeat steps 3-6 for a specified number of epochs.